Treat A Gummy Smile with Botox

 An attractive smile is dependent on balance of the teeth, gums, and lips: the gum line follows the upper lip’s contour and the upper lip should only expose up to 3 mm of gum tissue.

 There are three facial muscles that create a smile:

 Botox is injected above the smile to temporarily denervate the muscles that cause the upper lip to excessively lift.
 Effective Botox treatment for a gummy smile requires an injection at the the intersection of these three muscles, a triangular area called the Yonsei Point.

 - Fact: Levator Labii Superioris means in Latin “lifter of upper lip”

 - Fact: Gummy Smile is defined as 3mm or more of gingival display (above the zenith)

-- Fact: Most pleasing smile is where border of lip is right AT zenith
+- Fact: The most aesthetically pleasing smile is where border of lip is right AT zenith

 - Fact: Researchers consider this main lifter: Levator Labii Superioris Alaeque Nasi

-Typical Botox treatment for a gummy smile includes injections at the Yonsei Point on either side of the nose and lasts for around three months.
+Typical Botox treatment for a gummy smile includes injections at the Yonsei Point on either side of the nose and lasts for around 3 months.